News

 READ: Trump says he’s been taking hydroxychloroquine for about a week and a half

-They found that treatments involving those drugs either alone and with antibiotics were more likely to be associated with a higher risk of death and heart arrhythmias when compared to the 81,000 patients in the control group, who didn’t receive any treatment involving an antimalarial.
+They found that treatments involving those drugs either alone or with antibiotics were more likely to be associated with a higher risk of death and heart arrhythmias when compared to the 81,000 patients in the control group, who didn’t receive any treatment involving an antimalarial.

 There was a 34% increased risk of death among patients who were given hydroxychloroquine alone, and a 45% greater risk for those who received that drug in combination with an antibiotic.
 Those who took chloroquine both alone or in combination with an antibiotic, meanwhile, had a 37% increased risk of death.